W0nder0fy0u/arch-pywal-rice/README.md

-# 🎨 Arch Linux Pywal Rice
+ii# 🎨 Arch Linux Pywal Rice

 > **One command.
 Entire desktop recolors from your wallpaper.**